jdp1g09/vue-pwa-boilerplate/README.md

-# Vuew & Electron
+# Vue & Electron

-> A Vue.js wrapped with Electron (optional) project
+> A Vue.js application, with an NodeJS Express API, wrapped with Electron (optional) project.

 ## Build Setup